Benlagra/GeClDa/PeerAss/Code_book.md

 4. Appropriately labels the data set with descriptive activity names.
 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+In order to achieve this, I collect each of the files containing the data for each group, then bind the two resulting data frames.
+I look then for the corresponding pattern for the mean and the standard deviation in the features names and get the relevent inidices in the bind data frame.
+At this stage, mean and std measurements can be extracted.
+I then read the activities names and apply them the activity column of the extracted data.
+Then I tidy the large data set according to the tidy data principles.

 The final output contains **5 columns**:

 + **(01) subject id** : subject identifier as an integer
 + **(02) activity** : labeled names of the activities as character
-+ **(03) signal** : labeled names of the signals as character.
++ **(03) signal name** : labeled names of the signals as character.
 Their names have been kept as abbreviated in the raw data because they would be too long otherwise.
 Cases have been retained as well for easing readability.
 + **(04) mean** : mean values of the signals as numerical values in units of the signals
 + **(05) std** : standard deviation values of the signals as numerical values in units of the signals.